rfenix3/Bamazon/README.md

-# bamazonCustomer and bamazonManager
+# bamazon (Customer View and Manager View)
-BamazonCustomer is an Amazon-like storefront application that allows a customer to view and buy products.
+Bamazon is an Amazon-like store-front application that allows a customer to view and buy products and a manager to maintain product inventory.
-BamazonManager is an application used to manage the products sold to customers.
-It can update the stock's quantity or add an entirely new product.
-They can both display the item ID, product description, and price that is stored in a MySQL database.
+It is composed of 2 main applications: bamazonCustomer.js and bamazonManager.js.
+The product records are stored and maintained in an SQL Database (MySQL).
+They can both display the Item ID, Product Name, and Price of each item.
+The Manager view(bamazonManager.js) has extra functions that enables the user to view and edit a product's inventory level or add an new product.
 ## Technology Used
 * Node.js
 * inquirer (npm)